spiralofhope/TidyBar/README.markdown

   - Mouse over main buttons hides them for a moment.
   - As soon as a spell is dragged from anywhere, the bottom bar's button-border texture messes up.
 - With xp but no reputation being tracked, there is too much empty space between the xp bar and upper button bars.
+- When dragging a spell from the spellbook to the right-side bar, it does not always become visible.
+  -  I can't always reproduce this.
+  -  Only from the spellbook.
+  -  The tooltips for existing items appears.

 # TODO